 Click the links below to find more information:

-Online applications for the upcoming fall semester will be available July 1.
-The application deadline is February 15.
+Online applications for the upcoming fall semester will be available July 1 for the traditional program and September 1 for the advanced standing program.
+The application deadline is February 15 for the traditional program and July 1 for the advanced standing program.
 The admission committee interviews applicants who meet the admissions requirements.
 The program accepts one class each fall semester.
 If accepted, classes will begin in August.
 All applicants pay a nonrefundable application fee of $25.

 Admissions information may be obtained from the Office of Student Records and Registrar, the address is: